-TORONTO – Thanks to a new mortgage insurance change introduced by the Canada Mortgage and Housing Corporation, Canadians looking to buy a high-value property this winter may want to consider making their purchase by Valentine’s Day.
+TORONTO – Thanks to a new mortgage insurance change introduced by the Canada Mortgage and Housing Corporation (CMHC), Canadians looking to buy a high-value property this winter may want to consider making their purchase by Valentine’s Day.

 As of February 15, there will be new mortgage insurance changes coming into effect that require buyers to pay at least 10 per cent down on homes with a final purchase price of $500,000 or higher.
 (Previously, the minimum down payment amount for insured mortgages was five per cent, regardless of home value.)